h3rd4CZ/SecondWeather/README.md

 # SecondWeather
-2nd version of MinuteWeather app
+2nd version of MinuteWeather app built using Blazor Hybrid